Dangerous driving and Article 5 of the Road Traffic Act (WVW)

 Choose a location

-Dangerous driving and Article 5 Road Traffic Act (WVW)
+Dangerous driving and Article 5 of the Road Traffic Act (WVW)

-Dangerous driving, also known as causing danger or hindrance on the road, is criminalized in Article 5 of the Road Traffic Act 1994 (WVW).
-Although this is not a crime but an infraction, the impact can be big: from high fines to a disqualification from driving.
+Dangerous driving, also known as causing danger or obstruction on the road, is punishable under Article 5 of the 1994 Road Traffic Act (WVW).
+Although this is not a crime but an offense, the consequences can be significant: from heavy fines to a disqualification from driving.

-In this article, we explain what is meant by dangerous driving, when prosecution takes place and how a specialized lawyer can help with your defense.
+In this article, we explain what is meant by dangerous driving, when prosecution occurs, and how a specialized lawyer can help you with your defense.

 What does the law say about dangerous driving?

-“It is forbidden for everyone to behave in such a way that danger on the road is caused or can be caused or that traffic on the road is hindered or can be hindered.”
+“It is prohibited for anyone to behave in such a manner that danger on the road is caused or could be caused, or that traffic on the road is obstructed or could be obstructed.”

 This article is known as the catch-all article of the Road Traffic Act.
-The police and justice often use it when dangerous traffic behavior does not fall under a more specific traffic provision.
-Think of situations where someone’s driving behavior does not directly cause a collision, but does pose a danger or annoyance to others.
+Police and prosecutors often use it when dangerous traffic behavior does not fall under a more specific traffic provision.
+Think of situations in which someone, through their driving, does not cause a direct collision, but does create danger or obstruction for others.

 Examples of dangerous driving